 When you create a process-based service, the connection appears like it's not covered.
+For information about creating a service, see Create a Service [25].

 8. To accept the proposed rules, click Save and OK.

 The Policy Generator Successful message appears which displays the number of new rules and services.
 The rules are added to a draft ruleset.
 Click Continue with App Group to add extra-scope rules or rules using IP lists for the same App Group.
 On the last step of the Policy Generator, you can return to the App Group to add or append to the rules.